-Who Is Eligible to File a Mesothelioma Claim in Alabama?
+Who Is Eligible to File a Mesothelioma Lawsuit in Alabama?

-Mesothelioma lawyers have filed successful lawsuits and claims for Alabama workers in various industries and asbestos jobsites.
+Mesothelioma lawyers have filed successful lawsuits and claims for Alabama asbestos victims.
+This includes workers in various industries who were exposed to the mineral at asbestos jobsites.
 Alabama workplaces with documented occupational asbestos exposure include:

 - Chemical plants